Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Benchmark Setup

 \subsubsection{Shift Pattern Analysis}

-Before proceeding to the method foundations in our benchmark, we first examine the distribution shift patterns in \Cref{table:overview} to assess their comprehensiveness. \paragraph{Prevalence of $Y|X$-shifts.} Considering all the 169 source-target pairs in~\Cref{table:overview}, we find that performance degradation under natural shifts is overwhelmingly attributed to $Y|X$-shifts.
+Before proceeding to the method foundations in our benchmark, we first examine the distribution shift patterns in \Cref{table:overview} to assess their comprehensiveness. \paragraph{Prevalence of $Y|X$-shifts.} Considering all the \wty{172} source-target pairs in~\Cref{table:overview}, we find that performance degradation under shifts is overwhelmingly attributed to $Y|X$-shifts.
 For each source-target pair, we use DISDE~\citep{namkoong2023diagnosing} to attribute the total performance drop to $X$-shifts and $Y|X$-shifts (more details of DISDE and calculations of the $Y|X$-Shift-Ratio can be found in Appendix~\ref{app:disde}).
-Among source-target pairs whose performance degradation is larger than $8$ percentage points (65 out of 169 pairs), 87.2\% of them have over 50\% of the performance degradation attributed to $Y|X$-shifts (and 70.2\% of them have over 60\% of the gap attributed to $Y|X$-shifts).
-Among pairs with degradation larger than $5$ percentage points (131/169), we plot a histogram of the percentage of performance degradation attributed to $Y|X$-shifts in~\Cref{fig:decomposition}.
-This phenomenon illustrates the prevalence of $Y|X$-shifts in real-world distribution shifts, underscoring the importance of accounting for $Y|X$-shifts when evaluating model robustness to more accurately reflect real-world performance.
+Among source-target pairs whose performance degradation is larger than $8$ percentage points (67 out of 172 pairs), 87.2\% of them have over 50\% of the performance degradation attributed to $Y|X$-shifts (and 70.2\% of them have over 60\% of the gap attributed to $Y|X$-shifts).
+Among pairs with degradation larger than $5$ percentage points (133/172), we plot a histogram of the percentage of performance degradation attributed to $Y|X$-shifts in~\Cref{fig:decomposition}.
+This phenomenon illustrates the prevalence of $Y|X$-shifts in spatiotemporal distribution shifts, underscoring the importance of accounting for $Y|X$-shifts when evaluating model robustness to more accurately reflect real-world performance. \wty{Furthermore, \citet{zeng2024llm} examine 7,650 source-target pairs under Settings 1, 2, and 4 of the \texttt{WhyShift} dataset, treating each state in turn as the source domain.
+They find that most of the observed performance degradation stems from $Y|X$-shifts.}

-\paragraph{Comprehensive coverage of $Y|X$-shift degrees.} As for the 7 selected source-target pairs, as shown in \Cref{fig:regret}, we demonstrate that they exhibit varying levels of relative regret, indicating different degrees of $Y|X$-shifts.
+\paragraph{Comprehensive coverage of $Y|X$-shift degrees.} As for the 10 selected source-target pairs, as shown in \Cref{fig:regret}, we demonstrate that they exhibit varying levels of relative regret, indicating different degrees of $Y|X$-shifts.
 In contrast to widely used benchmarks that primarily focus on demographic shifts, our benchmark encompasses a much broader range of distribution shift patterns, making it a more robust testbed for evaluating model robustness.